 ESL Online Placement Test (requires an OU username/password to login)

-Students are then placed in courses at one of three levels (beginning, intermediate or advanced) based on the results of their placement test and subject to course enrollments.
+Students are then placed in courses at one of four levels (foundations, beginning, intermediate or advanced) based on the results of their placement test and subject to course enrollments.

 In general, the times and duration of the ESL courses follow the Oakland University schedule of classes and academic calendar.